trixi-framework/TrixiParticles.jl/docs/src/systems/implicit_incompressible_sph.md

 can also be used with IISPH.
 When using one of these pressure extrapolation methods the calculation of the PPE is exactly the same as when using pressure zeroing.
-So within the linear systems the pressure values are equal to zero (``p_b=0``) and therefore are not considered in the calculations.
+So within the linear system the boundary pressures are treated as zero (``p_b=0``), exactly as in pressure zeroing.
 Only in the pressure acceleration, the extrapolated pressure values are used for the boundary particles.
 For more information on these two methods, refer to the docs for the [boundary models](@ref boundary_models).